|

 Couple this with the fact that for various reasons, people were really struggling to get into the ground until 3:30, it really adds up to a terrible experience for fans new and old.

 The turnstiles have been a problem for a long time.
-We have plenty of them, even lots of new ones now, but they aren’t all functioning for whatever reason.
+We have plenty of them, but they aren’t all functioning for whatever reason.
 This is either by choice or because of the equipment not working.
 Which is it?

 The infamous QR code scanners are a constant source of problems.
 The codes don’t scan consistently on people’s phones meaning that there can be backlogs very quickly.
 Coupled with the lack of people at the turnstiles, the problem snowballs and leads to issues like the Fleetwood game where no one can get in.

 Let’s be honest though, any time there is a large crowd this happens.
-We fail to understand how Underhill with its limited facilities was able to cope with crowds over 3000 (this is not to say there were not plenty of other issues on many occasions there, this is not a rose-tinted view), but The Hive can’t.
+We fail to understand how Underhill with its limited facilities was able to cope with crowds over 3000, but The Hive can’t.
 We are not exactly the best supported club at this level, how do other clubs do it and avoid these issues?
 Why are we the outlier?

 We’ve read some awful things about Saturday.
 Children were able to get through the turnstiles but their parents weren’t because the system wouldn’t let them in.
 At the point of human intervention, i.e. talking to the stewards and supervisors, the parents were sent to the ticket office to resolve the problem.
 Firstly, having queued for ages, they’re being sent to queue again at the ticket office through no fault of their own, but most importantly, the parents have been separated from their distressed children and the stewards wouldn’t let them be reunited.